TrMen/CppLox/README.md

 # Interpeter
-A C++17 interpreter for the Lox language specified in the book "Crafting Interpreters"
+A C++17 interpreter for the Lox language specified in the book "Crafting Interpreters".
+This interpreter is using a simple hand-written recursive-descend parser and then uses a visitor-pattern interpreter to evaluate the AST.

 This is mainly a learning project.
 The language is a simple C-like language but with dynamic typing and first-class functions.
-I changes some things, so my version doesn't work exactly like the book.
+I changed some things, so my version doesn't work exactly like the book.
 E.g. you cannot redefine variables, there are some builtins, and some keywords are optionally different.

 # Installation
 - `mkdir build && cd build`